hobo71/fb-account-kit-login/readme.txt

 Release Date: March 15, 2019

 * Added: Account Kit Login Widget.
-* Added: `fbak-sms-login` class for SMS Login and `fbak-email-login` class for Email Login from Nevigation Menu directly.
+* Added: `fbak-sms-login` class for SMS Login and `fbak-email-login` class for Email Login from Navigation Menu directly.
 * Added: An option to disable Account Kit Login on WordPress Login Page.
-* Tweak: Now Account Kit SDK Loaded asyncronously to imporve page loading speed.
+* Tweak: Now Account Kit SDK Loaded asynchronously to improve page loading speed.

 = 1.0.3 =
 Release Date: February 11, 2019

 * Added: An option to redirect on custom page after a successful login.
-* Added: An settings to set custom error text if an unregistered user tries to login to website.
+* Added: An settings to set custom error text if an unregistered user tries to log in to the website.
-* Tweak: Now Administrator can link phone to email to the other existing account from their account.
+* Tweak: Now Administrator can link the phone to email to the other existing account from their account.
 * Tweak: Now every login via this plugin will be treated with wp_login action.
 * Added: Some filters for future releases.